College students may pay thousands in athletic fees and not know it

 What are the fees, and how did we calculate them?

-Four out of five of the 230 Division I public universities charge students a fee to finance sports teams, according to documents obtained by NBC News under open records requests.
+Four out of 5 of the 230 Division I public universities charge students a fee to finance sports teams, according to documents obtained by NBC News under open records requests.

 NBC News filed public records requests in all 50 states for every public university that plays Division I sports.
 The NCAA requires Division I schools to report their athletic department's revenues and expenses each year.
 Private universities are not subject to open records requests, but public college records like these are subject to freedom of information laws.